 Taiwan’s 7-Eleven icash 2.0 card is an integrated circuit (IC) card that allows you to make cashless purchases.
 You can also generate points through an Open Point membership on certain purchases.
 These cards vary in cost.

-I’ve had an icash 2.0 card (and Open Point) for around a year.
+I’ve had an icash 2.0 card (and Open Point) for over a couple years.
 However, I’ve never found any in-depth English guides on it.
 So I compiled my experience and other information into this guide.

 An icash 2.0 card is an integrated circuit (IC) card that you can use for various purchases and services in place of cash and bank cards.
 Basic icash cards cost NT$100 ($3).